MP Estate Planning UK

 Using a trust in your estate planning can provide several benefits, including:

-• Ensuring that your assets are distributed according to your wishes.
+• Ensuring that your assets are distributed according to your wishes — with conditions and safeguards that a will alone cannot provide.

 By understanding the different types of trusts and their benefits, you can make informed decisions about how to structure your estate plan to protect your family’s future.